liouvill/NeuralEKF/README.md

 # Neural Extended Kalman Filters (Neural EKF)

 This repository contains codes and data for the following publication:
-* Wei Liu, Zhilu Lai, Kiran Bacsa, and Eleni Chatzi (2022).
-[Neural Extended Kalman Filters for Learning and Predicting Dynamics of Structural Systems](https://arxiv.org/abs/2210.04165).
+* Wei Liu, Zhilu Lai, Kiran Bacsa, and Eleni Chatzi (2023).
+[Neural extended Kalman filters for learning and predicting dynamics of structural systems](https://doi.org/10.1177/14759217231179912). *Structural Health Monitoring*.

 The Neural EKF is a generalized version of the conventional EKF, where the modeling of process dynamics and sensory observations can be parameterized by neural networks, therefore learned by end-to-end training.
 The method is implemented under the variational inference framework with the EKF conducting inference from sensing measurements.